vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

-When a DNS forwarding resolver, provided as part of a router for example, receives a DNS query message from the originating client it adds any ECID IDENTIFIER-TYPE / CLIENT-IDENTIFIER pairs for IDENTIFIER-TYPEs that it supports but which are not present in the existing client request.
+When a DNS forwarding resolver, provided as part of a router for example, receives a DNS query message from the originating client it adds any ECID-DOMAIN / CLIENT-IDENTIFIER pairs that it supports but which are not present in the existing client request.
 It then sends the request to the upstream full-service resolver.

-Because the option contains personally identifiable information, it should be protected by either only being used within Autonomous Systems {{!RFC1930}} controlled by the same provider, or by going over an opaque channel such as DNS over TLS {{!RFC7858}}.
+Because the option contains personally identifiable information, it should be protected by either only being used within Autonomous Systems {{!RFC1930}} controlled by the same provider, by going over an opaque channel such as DNS over TLS {{!RFC7858}}, or by securely encodded and varying per request.
 It MUST NOT be sent in clear-text across the Internet.

 ## DNS Response